History Is Alive! Create a Living Wax Museum in Your Classroom

 A living wax museum project may be your students’ first experience with researching, taking notes, and writing reports, so scaffolding these steps will be important.
 You can begin by:

-- Showing them how to find quality, unbiased resources
+- Showing them how to find a quality, unbiased resources

 - Outlining all the necessary elements of a research paper including a cover, title page, and reference page